DefJM/openOwl/work-in-progress-notes.md

 - [ ] Check security metrics using [OpenSSF ScoreCard](https://github.com/ossf/scorecard)

 ## Notes

 ### Notes on graphs and user interface
 - Provide easy-to-digest trends a la [apple health trends](https://support.apple.com/en-us/105003)

-### Notes on serving
+### Notes on serving the insights to our endusers
 Serving will depend on what problem we solve.
-Need to dig deeper.
-- We serve information and offer overview around dependencies and related issues through a UI.
+- We serve information and offer overview around dependencies and related issues through a Streamlit dashboard.
 - We operate automatic testing integrated into the CI/CD process, or through e.g. the Github Marketplace and integrated into Github Actions
 - We offer a CLI tool, which can be used manually, but also as part of CI/CD

 ### Notes on parsing resolved list of packages from local python
 - How to do this reliably?
 - First step start with Python
 - Poetry is one option